rubenvannieuwpoort/posts/eulers-formula-for-connected-planar-graphs.md

-﻿# Euler's formula for connected planar graphs
+﻿# Euler’s formula for connected planar graphs

 An undirected [graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)) is *connected* when there exists a path of edges between every two nodes.
 A graph is *planar* when it can be embedded in a plane without edges crossing each other.